Under the demo_examples directory are several CSIM example/demonstration models.

 (This model does not produce timelines.)

-Demo2_slider - This is a highly interactive purely functional model.
+Math_Algorithm_wSliders - This is an interactive purely functional model.

-(It includes library files for the math and vector library
+It includes models the complex-math and vector library elements.

 Select: Tools / Build Simulation